rcos/rcos-handbook/docs/mentoring/training.md

 Any violations warranting more than a verbal/Discord warning (e.g. repeated offenses, harassment) should be reported to Coordinators/Faculty Advisors, who will then determine the appropriate action(s) necessary.

+## Hosting a Workshop

+Mentors are required to host **at least one** workshop for the RCOS community each semester.
+Read about workshop requirements [here](events/workshops).
+Coordinators will post the link to proposing workshops at the start of the semester and allow you to choose a topic and date/time.

 <hr>

 # In Summary